 Trade receivables consist of a large number of customers, spread across diverse industries and geographical areas.
 Ongoing credit evaluation is performed on the financial condition of trade receivables.
-The average credit period on sales is 44 days (2019: 51 days) except for some customers where a longer credit period has been approved.
-The average age of these receivables is 48 days (2019: 54 days).
+The average credit period on sales is 45 days (2021: 45 days) except for some customers where a longer credit period has been approved.
+The average age of these receivables is 47 days (2021: 47 days).
 The Reporting Entity has provided fully for all receivables over 90 days because historical experience is that, such receivables past due beyond 90 days are generally not recoverable.
 Trade receivables between 60 days and 90 days are provided for based on estimated irrecoverable amounts from the sale of goods, determined by reference to past default experience and historical data of payment statistics.

-Included in the Reporting entity's trade receivables balance are debtors with a carrying amount of USD 9 million (2019: USD 9 million) which are past due and fully impaired.
-This was the only instance in last 5 years where any debtor have been credit impaired.
+Included in the Reporting entity's trade receivables balance are debtors with a carrying amount of USD 12 million (2021: USD 9 million) which are past due and fully impaired.